JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 ## Gradient Bandits

-Until now, we have been estimating the action value function $q(a)$ and then apply some method to choose an action to perform ($\epsilon$-greedy, UCB).
+So far, we've been estimating the action value function $q(a)$ and then apply some method to choose an action ($\epsilon$-greedy, UCB).
 We can also apply a function of numerical preference $H_t(a)$ to each action.
-Which we then put through as softmax function in order to obtain $\pi(a)$, a function for the probability of taking action $a$.
+Which we then put through as soft-max function in order to obtain $\pi(a)$, a function for the probability of taking action $a$.
 This algorithm is based on the idea of Stochastic Gradient Descent (SGD).
 The preference function is updated with:

 $$
 \begin{align}